oxcompsoc/learntocode/session5/Notes.md

 ## Mathematical exercises

-The remainder of the exercises are intended for maths students or those that have studied maths at some point (A-Level Core Maths should be enough).
+The next three exercises are intended for maths students or those that have studied maths at some point (A-Level Core Maths should be enough).

 ### Exercise 15: Representing polynomials